Brian White | April 26, 2019 | Auto Accidents

 Although the majority of drivers involved in incidents take responsibility for their actions, some drivers flee the scene after hitting another car or person.
 Drivers flee from the scene for a variety of reasons – not having insurance, not having a valid driver’s license, fear of arrest, and so on.
-If you are involved in a hit-and-run accident in Texas, follow these steps to help law enforcement find the perpetrator of your accident and assist you in filing your insurance claim or lawsuit.
+If you are involved in a hit-and-run accident in Houston, Texas, follow these steps to help law enforcement find the perpetrator of your accident and assist you in filing your insurance claim or lawsuit.

 #1: Memorize the License Plate

 In the moments immediately after a hit-and-run, you only have moments to memorize the details of the other driver.
 The first action you should take is to memorize the other driver’s license plate before he or she speeds off.
 Write it down so you do not forget it.
 If you can, try to look at the make and model of the car as well.

 #2: Examine Your Surroundings